cuspaceflight/bamboo/README.md

 ## Validation

+All validation cases are available as Jupyter notebook, with hyperlinks below.
+Positive signs on the errors represent an overprediction (i.e. excess heat transfer rate, excess pressure drop, or excess temperature rise).

+All validation cases were performed with the Gnielinski equation for coolant-side convection, the Bartz (sigma) equation for exhaust-side convection, and smooth walls were assumed for the pressure drop.

+It can be seen that overall, Bamboo tends to overpredict temperatures and pressure drops, and so would result in a conservative design if used to design an engine.

 A key effect that needs to be investigated is nucleate boiling, and how significantly that affects the results.
 Test cases that use a supercritical coolant will not be susceptible to nucleate boiling, and so are better modelled by Bamboo (which currently ignores two-phase effects).

 |         Engine          |  Coolant State | Peak Heat Flux Error  | Coolant Temperature Rise Error |  Coolant Pressure Drop Error |